Does this test have other names?

 What might affect my test results?

-Your blood sample should be collected before you begin taking anticoagulation medications, because they can skew the results.
+Your blood sample should be collected before you begin taking anticoagulation medicines,

-Tell your doctor if you are taking any other drugs because they might interfere with your test results.
-If you have an infection or cancer, it can affect your test results.
+interfere with your test results.
+If you have an infection or cancer, it can affect

 How do I get ready for this test?